zifeo/Food-habits/3-webserver/README.md

 ./install_server.sh
 ```

-Specifically, it'll install the NodeJS dependencies required to run the app in a folder named `node_modules`.
+Specifically, it will install the NodeJS dependencies required to run the app in a folder named `node_modules`.

 ### build command

-build the app for production:
+Build the app for production:

 ```bash
 npm run build:prod